SEND: New Arrangements

 - What training or specialist expertise does your staff have around SEND?

 School staff have been trained to provide a variety of specialist support.
 Where a training need is identified and the expertise not present, the school is committed to ensuring that training gap is promptly addressed.

-The school will provide a variety of support for children with SEN. This may include 1 to 1 intervention and group work.
+The school will provide a variety of support for children with SEND.
+This may include 1 to 1 intervention and group work.
 The school will also access external agencies when appropriate to enhance provision.
 Please see below for current intervention provision details.

 - What further external support can the school access and when would this happen?

 The school has access to several external agencies that can provide additional support.
-Where a need has been identified by the school, the SEN co-ordinator will discuss this with parents and seek advice and support from the appropriate agency in order to meet the needs of the child.
+Where a need has been identified by the school, the SEND co-ordinator will discuss this with parents and seek advice and support from the appropriate agency in order to meet the needs of the child.

 - Who can I contact to provide additional advice and support for my family?

 Additional advice may be obtained from the school’s Parent Support Advisor (PSA) who can be contacted using the link below: